All About Pseudomorph Minerals

 If your collection needs new pseudomorphs, check out the special pseudomorph mineral gallery on iRocks!

 Substitution Pseudomorphs.
 Also referred to as “infiltration pseudomorphs” these specimens are formed when one mineral or material is replaced by another.
 The original formation’s shape is preserved, but the original mineral undergoes complete chemical substitution by a subsequent mineral.
 The result is a specimen which maintains the shape and form of the original mineral, but with the color, hardness, density, and other properties of the second mineral.

 Alteration Pseudomorphs.
 The process of alteration is similar to that above, except that pseudomorph specimens which undergo alteration have experienced only partial replacement or substitution.
 This typically occurs in situations where the original mineral undergoes a chemical reaction to another mineral of similar composition – resulting in a transformation of chemical composition, which retains the original crystalline form.
 These changes often occur on “exposed” surfaces, resulting in a pseudomorph which contains a core of unaltered original material.

-This malachite on azurite shows the original azurite and the altering malachite crystals.
 Love the color combo?
 Shop more here.

 Perimorphs.
 Also referred to as “incrustation pseudomorphs”, perimorphs are formed when one mineral coats another, forming a crust of material which encases the original formation.
 This new crust remains intact, while the original mineral dissolves, resulting in a mold-like formation, with surfaces which exhibit the shape of both materials.
 This dissolution most often occurs through exposure to naturally occurring acidic solutions – though, in some cases, it can be purposefully induced.